Delaware State University, a historically Black college, says women's lacrosse team was racially profiled during Georgia traffic stop

 The officer continued: "So, if there is something in there that's questionable, please tell me now.
 Because if we find it, guess what -- we're not going to be able to help you.
 You are in the state of Georgia; marijuana is still illegal."

 CNN has not been able to confirm what happened before the filming started or what happened after the recording stopped.
-CNN also requested additional clips of the incident from the university and was told by the university's director of News Services, Carlos Holmes, that other video exists but the quality was poor.
+CNN requested additional clips of the incident from the university and was told by the university's director of news services, Carlos Holmes, that other video exists but the quality was poor.

 The deputies involved were not identified by the sheriff during the news conference.